gnat/tetris-machine/README.md

 Tetris Machine is written in pure ANSI C using OpenGL API for 3D graphics, and SDL for input and sound.
 It features a clean, commented source code that can be used as a resource for learning how to program video games in C. Makefiles for Linux and Windows included.

-Tetris Machine was originally written by Nathaniel Sabanski.
+All code and graphics created by Nathaniel Sabanski (http://natpixels.com)

 ## Gameplay Tips